supersonic181/Replacinator/README.md

 **Q) Where did i learn this from?**

-  RealPython site has a whole tutorial blog on "How to get started with PDF in Python?", that's where i learnt what to modify and what not to in the original script.
+  RealPython site has a whole tutorial blog on "How to get started with PDF in Python?", that's where i learnt what to modify and what to remove from the original script.

-**Q) What "I" wrote this script for?**
+**Q) Why "I" wrote this script for?**

   To be honest, i was way to lazy to modify the assignments send over by my friends for submission, so i wanted a easy and lazy technic to modify the assignment pdfs, thus the Replacinator :p

-But, you can also use it to replace any amt of pages or any particular page from 2 pdfs or from 1 pdf , just make a minor changes in the code :D
+But, you can also use it to replace any amt of pages or any particular page from 2 pdfs or from 1 pdf :D

 **Q) Why the name "Replacinator"?**